(Getting coverage has never been easier)

 In each case, your hotel liability insurance coverage includes compensation for any associated court costs and legal fees.

 Hotel Business Insurance Covers Your Property and Assets

 - Crime coverage: You can protect your hotel from losses stemming from guest and employee theft.
-If an employee engages in illegal behavior while working at your hotel, this insurance can provide compensation for your losses.
+If an employee engages in some shady illegal behavior while working at your hotel, this insurance can provide compensation for your losses.

 - Food spoilage coverage: If a power failure or equipment breakdown causes food in your hotel’s restaurant to go bad, you could face a large financial loss.
 Food spoilage coverage will compensate you for lost or spoiled food.